 To all our generous audiences, patrons and artists – CCA is here to serve you during this time of disbelief, confusion and worry.
 After taking a long breath to accept what is going on around us, I arrive at the belief that we are in a time of opportunity for new awareness and creativity.
 CCA closed its doors last week out of respect to the general consensus that is it safer for the community not to gather in public spaces.
-To keep our audiences, artists and staff safe our doors will stay closed until April 10th or until further notice.
+To keep our audiences, artists and staff safe our doors will stay closed until further notice.

 CCA is a venue-driven nonprofit organization that survives on ticketed events, art gallery sales, individual donations and grants.
 As we all know, closing our doors will cause a significant loss in revenue.
 Our new challenge is how to continue to serve our community.
 At times of crisis and social isolation the arts play a vital role in reminding all of us that we are an inherently creative species.
 What we create, whether with words, movement, music, film, paper, paint, metal, clay… all comes from inspiration and a need to express the moment.
 There is hope in beauty, and beauty surrounds us and is within us at all times.
 What I love about artists is their willingness to share what they see and feel with all of us.
 They provide opportunity for communal experience in whatever they create.
 We need that now more than ever as we worry about a secure future of our families and friends.

 That is why CCA is dedicated to carrying out our mission and find ways to uplift and inspire you by providing arts experiences on our website and social media.
 We are working on content so keep your eyes open.
 We hope to engage the community by bringing experiences to you and also encouraging you to share with us any work that comes out of you during this time.

 We are asking for donations to help us retain our talented staff who work diligently to provide our program content.